fabcoins-dot-info/fabcoins.info/en/fabcoin-core/contribute/documentation.md

 To create new RPC/REST documentation or edit the REST documentation:

-1. Follow [these instructions][open a pull request] to clone the Fabcoin.org repository.
+1. Follow [these instructions][open a pull request] to clone the Fabcoins.info repository.

 2. RPC files are in the `_includes/ref/fabcoin-core/rpcs` directory.